wustlcse237sp20/project-rubikscubesolver/README.md

 * A user should be able to click a button to run a solving algorithm on the current cube
 * A user should be able to iterate through the solution provided by an algorithm by clicking next and previous buttons in the GUI

-**Usage**
-* Note - the algorithm may take awhile for cubes scrambled more than 5ish rotations.

 **Is there anything that you implemented that doesn't currently work?**
 * No, everything is functional

 **Future work**
 * If we were to continue to work on this in the future we would look into developing an AI/ML solving algorithm.
 Additionally, we would try to have a way for theuser to use the cube as a 3d model rather than the flat 2d model currently.

-## Usage
-To use the program run the CubeExplorer.java file located in src/viz/ folder.
-We used eclipse for this project so feel free to import into eclipse or your IDE of choice.

-## Iteration 2
-**Usage**
-1. Clone repo
-2. CD to cube-solver/src
-3. "javac viz/CubeExplorer.java"
-4. "java viz.CubeExplorer"
-5. Follow the steps

-**User stories completed this iteration:**
-* Created GUI board
-* Added buttons and labels in GUI board
-* Reasarched Min2Phase Algorithm
-* Implemented a basic Min2Phase algorithm

-**User stories to complete next iteration:**
-* Create a GUI that displays a 2D representation of the cube, has a scramble button, has a way to select which algorithm to use, has a solve button, prints the moves to solve the cube.
-* Improve Min2Phase algorithm
-* Create key mappings to allow the user to perform moves on the cube
-* Finish move test cases

-**Is there anything that you implemented but doesn't currently work?**
-* GUI being worked on

 ## Project Summary
 The goal of this project is to design and implement a Rubik's Cube solver for multiple sided cubes (not only including the usual 3x3 sized cube).
 The project will not only include the algorithm written to solve the cube, but also show the Rubik Cube in a 2d fashion.
 Additionally, one of the main goals of this project should be properly practicing the elements of clean code.